oer4sdi/OER-MetadataAccessVia-OGC-CSW/Storyboard.md

 But you could access the metadata from catalogue services also through other approaches.
 Another one would be via python, to make the xml metadata more readable.

 ## 4.3 Accessing metadata via Python from a Jupyter Notebook
+Now you can go back to the Jupyter Notebook server, that you started earlier, in your browser again.
+Start the notebook Accessing_Metadata_with-jupyter.ipynb and work yourself through the notebook.
+It will show you another approach to accessing metadata.
+Therefore you will work with the python package OWSLib.
+It is developed for client programming with OGC web services like CSW, WMS or WFS.

+When you have finished this exercise you can shut down and clean up your working environment.
+Therefore you need to type "docker-compose down" in your terminal in which you build the docker image to shut down the docker container.
+If you want to delete the image aswell type "docker image rm oer_jupyter".

 ## 4.4 Accessing metadata via QGIS MetaSearch
 The last example approach for accessing metadata through catalogue services, is through QGIS MetaSearch.
 Now you're downlaod should be complete and you can start with the last steps: